Internal Obligation- Definition

-Internal Obligations are obligations that your organization has imposed on itself voluntarily or through an agreement with a third party.
-In contrast to External Obligations which are imposed by a third party (i.e. Government), Internal Obligations are generated through the activities you engage in.
-Examples include corporate policies, environmental permits, contracts, stakeholder engagements and other agreements you have chosen to adopt.
+Internal obligations are commitments that your organization has imposed on itself voluntarily or through an agreement with a third party.
+Internal obligations are generated through the activities your business engages in.

-Strong management of an organization’s Internal Obligations is not only a core part of your compliance efforts, it also is a powerful way to promote a company culture of compliance.
+Strong management of an organization’s voluntary internal obligations is not only a core part of your compliance efforts, it also is a powerful way to promote a company culture of compliance.
 By voluntarily adhering to standards, permits, and policies, an organization is setting itself up to tackle all of its requirements.
 Once you have identified your internal obligations, it is time to map them to your internal systems, evaluate conformance and develop internal control mechanisms to ensure you meet your compliance obligations.
-With internal obligations under control, you will be prepared to identify, map, and track its External Obligations.
+With internal obligations under control, you will be prepared to identify, map, and track its external obligations.

 Recognizing that you will move from a reactive and piece-meal approach to compliance to a proactive one is the critical first step.
 However, in order to achieve Compliance Maturity organizations need to integrate compliance procedures and systems across your structures, departments, and teams.
 Too often compliance stays in the hands of a few people and is not well communicated across the organization.
 Failure to integrate your teams will lead to the perception that compliance is someone else’s problem and not part of everyone’s responsibilities.
 It is only with organizational buy-in that compliance obligations can be effectively tracked, monitored for changes, and assessed for applicability.